JohnnyFoulds/local-mrlrun/docs/trino/v4/01_trino.md

   backoffLimit: 1 # Optional: How many times to retry the job if it fails EOF

-# Wait until the pod is Ready (it sleeps briefly at the end so it can flip Ready)
-kubectl -n data wait --for=condition=complete job/mc-setup --timeout=120s

 # Show logs, then clean up
 kubectl -n data logs -f job/mc-setup kubectl -n data delete job mc-setup